-It’s great to see an increasing number of insurance providers investing in claims technology – it’s a vital step towards digital transformation.
-But while it’s important to improve the performance of specific aspects of the claims process, to transform it from end-to-end you also need to consider how each step in the handling process could be connected more efficiently to move the claim towards settlement faster.
+It’s great to see an increasing number of providers investing in claims technology – it’s a vital step toward insurance digital transformation.
+But while it’s important to improve the performance of specific aspects of the claims process, to transform it from end-to-end you also need to consider how each step in the handling process could be connected more efficiently to move the claim toward settlement faster.

 When we talk about connecting the dots, we understand that there are already processes and people in place to move a claim through the stages of the handling process.
-The challenge is that there may not be enough resource to cope with volume, and even where there is, it takes a person time to complete the tasks necessary when they could be better deployed in more complex work.
+The challenge is that there may not be enough resources to cope with the volume, and even where there are, it takes a person time to complete the tasks necessary when they could be better deployed in more complex work.

-And considering the number of ‘dots’ even a straightforward claim touches, it’s no surprise that it takes more time than is cost effective to handle and settle a claim.
-From the time a claim is first reported the data is passed through a number of systems (some of which belong to external suppliers), through various people for validation, fraud checking and claims adjustment, through billing and finance, and often back and forth with the customer where information or documentation is missing.
+And considering the number of ‘dots’ even a straightforward claim touches, it’s no surprise that it takes more time than is cost-effective to handle and settle a claim.
+From the time a claim is first reported the data is passed through several systems (some of which belong to external suppliers), through various people for validation, fraud checking, and claims adjustment, through billing and finance, and often back and forth with the customer where information or documentation is missing.

-One of the dots that is connected less frequently than it should be is communication with the customer.
+Communication with the customer is one of the dots that is connected less frequently than it should be.
 Aside from during the FNOL stage, for some lines of business, customers don’t hear from the insurer again until it’s time to settle.
 According to a claims survey by Accenture, 90% of insurance customers say regular and timely communication is important, or very important, during a claim.
-And the same survey suggests that 83% of people who experience a bad claim will switch provider.
+And the same survey suggests that 83% of people who experience a bad claim will switch providers.

-All of this points to the need for creating efficient connections throughout every stage of the claim; for reducing handling costs, creating a better customer experience and to manage wide scale fraud detection and prevention measures.
+All of this points to the need for creating efficient connections throughout every stage of the claim; for reducing handling costs, creating a better customer experience, and managing wide-scale fraud detection and prevention measures.